 9. Gradishte Beach

 Associated with the Gradishte Campgrounds, the Gradishte Beach area consists of four gorgeous bays with the most beautiful blue-green water.
 The beaches here are known to be some of the cleanest on the lakefront.
-Additionally, restaurants, café bars, and bathroom blocks make a day-long stay enjoying the gorgeous scenery quite easy.
+Additionally, restaurants, café bars, and bathroom blocks make a day-long stay enjoying the gorgeous scenery quite easily.

 As one of the most popular beach destinations in Macedonia, the beaches can be loud and congested during July and August.
 The campground is open to the public, but during the height of the summer season, the parking may be limited and fee-based.